VNC windows not opening

 Assuming this was causing the problem, I've moved the issue to the Documentation category to add a warning.

-#11 Updated by Jimb0 Hon1nbo almost 5 years ago
+#11 Updated by Jimb0 Hon1nbo about 5 years ago

 This is actually a bug in the Ruby for Sunstone.
 I confirmed it today, and am writing a patch that will be submitted (the bug is below, but to find out where these values breaking the conditional are coming from may take me time or maybe someone else can figure it out faster).
 All testing was done on CentOS 7 packages, both on 4.8 (found the bug while preparing for an update and getting really frustrated with some VNC admin only instances before migration), and on the current 4.10.